CODE-SUBMIT/Graph_Neighborhood_1/README.md

-# Graph_Neighborhood_1
-First and Second Neighborhood Combination of Adjacency Matrix for Graph Learning
+# First and Second Neighborhood Combination of Adjacency Matrix for Graph Learning

-## Overview
+# Overview
-A easily implemented neighborhood combination for common graph learning including supervised&semi-supervised graph classification, graph link prediction, graph edge generation$classification.
-The proposed approach improve the performance of several graph models, such as GCN, GIN,LDS-GNN,GMNN,PWL,GRAPH_Unet, Graphite, VGAE, MGCNK, CHEBNET and etc al. It's an official implementation of the Paper[A Direct
+This repository is the implementation of paper 'First and Second Neighborhood Combination of Adjacency Matrix for Graph Learning' which is submitted and under review.
+In the paper, we proposed a neighborhood combination method for graph learning including supervised/semi-supervised graph classification, graph link prediction, and graph edge generation/classification.
+The proposed approach improves the performance of the following graph models:
-Neighborhood Combination of the Adjacency Matrix for Graph Learning] based on several graph model implementation such as

 * **[GCN](https://github.com/weihua916/powerful-gnns)** from Xu *et al.*: [Representation learning on graphs: Methods and applications](https://arxiv.org/abs/1709.05584) (2017)